Mixed Media

 Stitch in Time III

-Hand dyed fabric, slate and collage.
+Hand dyed fabric, slate stitch.

 Low Tide at Garden Cliff, Westbury on Severn